Who can buy property in Ireland?

 Do the research

-There’s a number of interesting and beautiful regions in Ireland to consider and a number of real estate websites to help you find the perfect property.
+There are a number of interesting and beautiful regions in Ireland to consider and a number of real estate websites to help you find the perfect property.

 Some of the more popular and interesting areas include:

-- Dublin - Capital of Ireland and its business/financial centre.
+- Dublin - Capital of Ireland and its business/financial center.
 Has a very international vibe due to a lot of expats and offers both historical sites and excellent nightlife.
 Dublin is an excellent option for investors as it offers great rental yields.

 - Cork - Famous for its friendly locals, rich heritage, and culinary delights (namely cheese).